AMADOU-MAKHTAR-BA/AMADOU-MAKHTAR-BA/README.md

 - 👋 Hi, I’m @AMADOU-MAKHTAR-BA
-- 👀 I’m interested in JAVASCRIPT and NODE.JS
+- 👀 I’m interested in JAVASCRIPT and PYTHON
-- 🌱 I’m currently learning NODE.JS
+- 🌱 I’m currently learning PYTHON
-- 💞️ I’m looking to collaborate on JAVASCRIPT and NODE.JS for coding
+- 💞️ I’m looking to collaborate on JAVASCRIPT and PYTHON for coding
 - 📫 How to reach me developeur123@gmail.com OR aizentybw1s1@gmail.com
 - 😄 Pronouns: AHMADOU MAKHTAR BÂ
 - ⚡ Fun fact: 😀😄😆😉😂😭🤣